bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```handlebars
 {{lang translationKey}}
 ```
-Maps keys to translation files, based on the locale indicated by the visitor’s browser.
+Maps keys to translation files based on the locale indicated by the visitor’s browser.

 #### Parameters